 Chateau Faugeres Vineyards, Terroir, Grapes, Winemaking

 The large 49-hectare vineyard of Chateau Faugeres is planted to 85% Merlot, 10% Cabernet Franc and 5% Cabernet Sauvignon.
 Out of their 49 hectares, 37 hectares are cultivated with vines.
 The remainder of the property is reserved for verdant rolling hills, gardens, and parkland.

 The vines are old, with an average age of 35 years.
 The vineyard has a small parcel of 100% old vine Merlot that is culled away specifically for the production of Chateau Peby Faugeres.

-A lot of work in the vines take place to produce Chateau Faugeres, which includes debudding, crop-thinning, and leaf pulling.
+A lot of work in the vines takes place to produce Chateau Faugeres, which includes debudding, crop-thinning, and leaf pulling.
 Vineyard management is focused on sustainable farming techniques at Chateau Faugeres.
-The vineyard recently earned ISO, 14001 ranking.
+The vineyard recently earned the ISO, 14001 ranking.

 When to Drink Chateau Faugeres, Anticipated Maturity, Decanting Time

 Chateau Faugeres is much better with at least 6-8 years of aging in good vintages.
 Young vintages can be decanted for 1-2 hours or more.

 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.
 Chateau Faugeres offers its best drinking and should reach peak maturity between 8-20 years of age after the vintage.

 Serving Chateau Faugeres with Wine, and Food Pairing Tips